j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 ---

--- We next examined user composite score and see the same pattern of (RT -> TMDB -> IMDb) for user composite score
+-We next examined user composite score and see the same pattern of (RT -> TMDB -> IMDb) for user composite score

 ![Alt_text](_images/s2_comp_user_graph.png)